 We also gave the client a business vocabulary to use when interacting with MPs.
 This helped instill confidence in their solutions.

 Also, the sensitive interrelations between these government organizations had to be considered.

-For instance, since the public utility commission also functioned as auditor, our client tended to keep them at arm’s length.
+For instance, since the public utility commission also functioned as an auditor, our client tended to keep them at arm’s length.